Forty Wonderful Years

 Another challenge quilt – this one with the theme of “Black and White Plus One”.
 The background is a pointillism fabric, silhouetted with black.

-Chris is fascinated with this tree and hopes to use it in other variations.
+Chris is fascinated with this tree and is looking forward to experimenting with this pattern more.

 Dresden Plate Glass Window